skandlab/MutSpot/Readme.md

  ...      | ...     | ...      | ...

-<a name="region-interest"></a>

-##### 4. Region of interest (optional)
+#### 4. Region of interest (optional)
-Instead of finding mutation hotspots genome-wide, the user could restrict the hotspot analysis to certain regions of interest, such as promoters, enhancers, or UTRs, by supplying a bed file with the following columns:
+Instead of finding mutation hotspots genome-wide, the user can restrict the hotspot analysis to certain regions of interest, such as promoters, enhancers, or UTRs, by supplying a BED file with the following columns:

   1. Chromosome
   2. Start position